Improving semi-device-independent randomness certification by entropy accumulation

 for $\Sigma_i(q)$ being the set of states that can be generated after the measurement at the $i^{th}$ experiment round given the observed frequencies $q$.
-The lower bound in \eqref{eq:GEAT} is computed on the minimum $f$ over the total number of observed events $c_{N}$ belonging to a particular chosen event $\Omega$, e.g. the winning condition in non-local games.
+The lower bound in \eqref{eq:GEAT} is computed on the minimum $f_{min}$ over the total number of observed events $c_{N}$ belonging to a particular chosen event $\Omega$, e.g. the winning condition in non-local games.
 In our case $\Omega$ represents all events where we certify randomness, i.e. whenever $x=2$, $\forall b$, occurring with probability Pr$(\Omega)=p_{x=2}=1/2$.
-Also, from the trade-off function we need to compute the maximum $\text{Max}(f)$, minimum $\text{Min}(f)$ and its variance $\text{Var}(f)$.
-These are then used to compute the following quantities
+Here, we take the objective function of the dual semidefinite program in \eqref{eq:dual_sdp} a convenient choice of $f_{min}$.
+That is,